-My name is Tamer Soliman and I’m a holistic nutritionist, wellness speaker and documentary filmmaker.
+My name is Tamer Soliman and I’m a holistic nutritionist, personal trainer, wellness speaker and documentary filmmaker.
 My passion for what I do comes from a mixture of formal and not-so-formal experiences.

 I moved to Canada when I was 7, and was born in Cairo, Egypt.
 My father, a two-time Olympian, naturally encouraged me to play sports.
 Tennis was the sport that he chose for me.
 I didn’t end up a pro, but something better happened.
 I learned about discipline, practice and creating good habits which has become the ethos of my practice with my clients.

 My passion for cultural eating patterns and love of home-cooked meals stems from my mother.
 She’s a mixture of three nationalities – Greek, French and Italian – and cooks dishes from all three countries.
 So you can imagine the many spices and flavors my sister and I were exposed to from a very young age.
 I’ve always had a keen interest in what my mother was up to in the kitchen, and so developed a love for cooking delicious whole foods.

 During my teenage years, I met a naturopath who, through completely natural means, helped me heal a chronic “tennis elbow” injury.
 He taught me about inflammation, the downfalls of eating processed foods and the power real whole foods and herbs can have on the whole body and mind.
 After this experience, I was inspired to study Kinesiology at the University Of Western Ontario and later Holistic Nutrition at the Edison Institute of Nutrition.